Syed-Shahbaz27/FootySense/README.md

 ## 🚀 Live Demo
 [Click here to view the live app](LINK_WILL_BE_ADDED_AFTER_DEPLOYMENT)

-## 📸 Preview (will be added later along with deploynment)
+## 📸 Preview

+**(will be added later along with deploynment)**

 ## 🧠 The Problem vs. The Solution
 ### The Problem
 Football prediction is notably difficult due to the high variance of the sport.
-Many sport based ML models suffer from **Data Leakage** (using end-of-game stats like "Total Yellow Cards", "Goals Scored" to predict the "Result"), which leads to artificially high accuracy (99%) that fails in real-world use cases.
+Many sports-based ML models suffer from **Data Leakage** (using end-of-game stats like "Total Yellow Cards", "Goals Scored" to predict the "Result"), which leads to artificially high accuracy (99%) that fails in real-world use cases.

 ### The Solution
 FootySense uses a **Random Forest Classifier** trained on pre-match features.
-FootySense uses historical averages of shots, shots on target, and corners.
+It calculates historical averages of shots, shots on target, and corners.
 The API calculates team averages at inference time so users simply select two teams and receive a realistic prediction for 3 outcomes as stated: a Home Win, Away Win, or Draw.

 ## 🛠️ Tech Stack
 | Category | Technology |